matrix-org/matrix.org/content/legal/privacy-notice.md

 We use the privacy-preserving website analytics solution Plausible.
 Plausible allows us to understand how our website is used, without the use of cookies or other tracking technologies.
 Your use of the [matrix.org website](/) is not associated with any persistent identifiers or cross-site tracking and no personal data is collected about you.

 For full details on how Plausible processes data please refer to their [Privacy Policy](https://plausible.io/data-policy).

+We use the analytics solution PostHog provided by PostHog Inc. PostHog allows us to understand how your account is used, without the use of cookies or other tracking technologies.
+Analytics are performed in an aggregate manner based on MXID.
+This use is strictly for performance improvements.

+We host our PostHog data in EU data centres.
+For further details please review their [privacy policy](https://posthog.com/privacy).

 ### 2.3 What information is shared with third-parties and why?